eclipsesource/tabris-js/doc/developer-app.md

 In the header, you'll find a *Reload* action that loads and starts the running script from scratch.
 The *Home* action lets you go back to the Developer App.
 You'll also find actions to filter the log and to share it (e.g. by email).
+Finally, you can enter a different script URL directly in the header.

 ![Developer Console](img/console-android.png)